interTwin-eu/vk-test-set/README.md

 The fields of the configuration file are:
  * `target_nodes` (*list of strings*), the Kubernetes names of the target nodes to be tested
  * `required_namespaces` (*optional list of strings*), a list of namespace that should exist before other tests are run
+ * `timeout_multiplier` (*optional float*), a multiplier for all the timeouts of the test.
+   It can be increased for unattended testing or lowered during debug with cached images on the remote target.
  * `values` (*dictionary*) a dictionary of values passed *as-is* to the jinja2 template

 An example of configuration is reported below.